SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 They[ScrumTeam,ScrumMaster] do this by helping everyone understand Scrum theory and practice, both within the Scrum Team[ScrumTeam] and the organization[Organization].

 The Scrum Master[ScrumTeam,ScrumMaster] is accountable[ScrumTeam,ScrumMaster,Accountable] for the Scrum Team’s[ScrumTeam] effectiveness.
-They[ScrumTeam,ScrumMaster] do this by enabling the Scrum Team[ScrumTeam] to improve[ScrumPillars,Adaption] its practices, within the Scrum framework[Framework].
+They[ScrumTeam,ScrumMaster] do this by enabling the Scrum Team[ScrumTeam] to improve[ScrumPillars,Adaptation] its practices, within the Scrum framework[Framework].

 Scrum Masters[ScrumTeam,ScrumMaster] are true leaders who serve the Scrum Team[ScrumTeam] and the larger organization[Organization].